A woman standing up in white underwear and a tan shirt with a hand on her abdomen and holding a small cactus indicating pain

 • Getting regular screenings: Get tested at a clinic or with an at-home test every three months if you have frequent sex, sex with multiple partners, or have had sex with someone you suspect may have the chlamydia infection.

-• Taking DoxyPEP for STD prevention: DoxyPEP works like the morning after pill, but for STIs!
+• Taking DoxyPEP for avoiding certain STDs: DoxyPEP works like the morning-after pill, but for STIs!
 Take DoxyPEP within 72 hours of unprotected sex to lower your risk of chlamydia, gonorrhea, and syphilis.

 Remember!
 These sneaky bacteria don't always come with symptoms, so it can be hard to know whether you have chlamydia or not.
 This is one of the reasons that chlamydia is such a common STI.
 After all, if you don't have symptoms, how are you supposed to know you have chlamydia?